-The smelt droplet generator is a tubular electrical furnace which houses a 220mm long cast alumina (Al2O3) tube crucible with a 30mm ID open top end and a 3mm ID hole at the tapered bottom end (Figure 2b).
-A cast Al2O3 rod, 10mm in diameter, is inserted vertically into the crucible from the top, to seal the hole at the tapered bottom end.
+The smelt droplet generator is a tubular electrical furnace which houses a 220 mm-long cast alumina (Al2O3) tube crucible with a 30 mm inner diameter (ID) open top end and a 3 mm ID hole at the tapered bottom end (Fig. 2b).
+A cast Al2O3 rod, 10 mm in diameter, is inserted vertically into the crucible from the top, to seal the hole at the tapered bottom end.
 Pulverized smelt is fed into the crucible from the top and piles up on the bottom in the space between the crucible and the rod.
 As the crucible is heated up in the furnace to a desired temperature above the complete melting temperature of the sample, molten smelt begins to seep out from the crucible through the rod seal, forming a molten droplet at the crucible tip.
 As the droplet grows larger, its weight continues to increase until it reaches a point where gravity overcomes the surface tension.
 The droplet then breaks away from the crucible tip and falls into the water tank below, while allowing a new droplet to form at the crucible tip.
 By adjusting the position of the rod, the amount and temperature of the smelt sample in the crucible, and the pressure in the crucible, it is possible to produce molten smelt droplets of a desired size and flow rate, one droplet at a time.
 Fresh smelt is added to the crucible from the top as required to generate a constant flow of molten droplets.
-The molten smelt temperature can be measured with a thermocouple (T1), but this is done only occasionally due to the high corrosivity of the molten smelt.
-However, a correlation between molten smelt temperature and furnace temperature was pre-established so that it can be used to estimate molten smelt temperature based on the furnace temperature.

-Figure 2: Experimental apparatus for smelt-water interaction
+2. Experimental apparatus for smelt-water interaction